-The Bank's Risk Appetite Statement describes the quantum, types and level of risk that the Bank, through its Board of Directors, is prepared to accept in order to achieve the Bank's objectives.
+The Bank's Risk Appetite Statement describes the quantum, types and level of risk that Ancoria Bank through the Board of Directors, is prepared to accept in order to achieve its objectives.
+Risk appetite is expressed in both quantitative and qualitative terms and covers all material risks.